srockstech/coin-eye/README.md

 ## APK
 Step 1: Download the APK file from the 'Releases' section of this repository or from the drive link below:<br />
         https://drive.google.com/file/d/1R9e8SBytvD96hZu2_aDduSsqgA3_vQBg/view?usp=sharing<br />
-Step 2: Install the app using via the downloaded APK.<br />
+Step 2: Install the app via the downloaded APK.<br />
 Step 3: Make sure your device is connected to internet.<br />
 Step 4: Launch the app.<br />